MIT-Emerging-Talent/2024-group-02-cdsp/data_sources/layoff_dataset_overview.md

 ## Layoff Dataset Overview

 This document provides a brief overview of the layoff dataset, which compiles information about company layoffs across various industries.
+The dataset contains information on tech layoffs, with 3,429 entries and 13 columns.
 Below is a summary of what each column in the dataset represents:

 - **id**: A unique identifier for each entry.
 - **Company**: The name of the company.